How Flexible Scheduling In Healthcare Benefits Staff, Patients, And Organizational Outcomes

-If the public hadn’t been aware of the worker shortage in the healthcare industry, they noticed this year.
+If the public hadn’t been aware of the worker shortage in the healthcare industry, they noticed during the pandemic.

 While the surge approach to temporarily shore up the weak spots may help for a time, the problem remains for those trying to staff hospitals and clinics.
 For those whose job it is to fill empty slots with top-quality candidates, this environment has made the job even more difficult.